matbesancon/hugo-site/content/post/2018-09-27-year-in-phd.markdown

 Yes, I'm living quite well thanks, I can even afford fancying my noodles, but let's dig deeper on the matter of €/$/£.

-**Disclaimer**: my PhD is in applied maths & computer science, I know all majors are not financially comfortable.
+**Disclaimer**: my PhD is between applied maths & computer science, I know all majors are not that financially comfortable.

 ![](/img/posts/phd-year/noodles.png)[2]